Load Balancing Using Sparse Communication: The Approximation-Performance Link

 Now, during $(\tau_k,\tau_{k+1})$ no jobs arrive.
 Hence, the nominal workloads can only decrease, possibly reaching (and staying) at zero.
 The rate at which the total nominal workload in the $K$-system decreases is at most $\mu^n$ (when all servers are non-idle).
 Thus the nominal workload in the $S$-system starts lower at $\tau_k$ (by \eqref{eq:for gen lb}) and decreases at least as fast.
 This concludes the proof. \\ \end{proof}

 Thus, there is no load balancing policy for the $K$-server system that can do better than the corresponding single server system.
-Our next result shows, under a mild boundedness assumption on the nominal service requirements, that any policy under which SSC occurs is asymptotically optimal.
+Our next result shows, under a mild boundedness assumption on the nominal service requirements, that any policy under which SDDP occurs is asymptotically optimal.
 Namely, the scaled difference between the nominal workload compared to the $S$-system is of order $o(n^{1/2})$.

 \begin{reptheorem}{thm:as optimal}[Asymptotic Optimality] Fix $T>0$.
 Assume that the service time requirements of all arriving jobs are uniformly upper bounded by some constant $c>0$.
-If the queue lengths undergo SSC (property \eqref{property:ssc}), then:
+If the queue lengths undergo SDDP (property \eqref{property:ssc}), then:

 \end{reptheorem}

 \begin{proof} Fix $T$ and $\epsilon$.
 Define

 By \eqref{eq: general lb}, the result will follow once we prove that $\mathbbm{P}(\tau^n<T)\rightarrow 0$ as $n \rightarrow \infty$.
 To this end, define